Download This Sample

 Sign Me Up

-Below are some interesting facts and information on the Thanksgiving Day Proclamation or alternatively you can download our comprehensive worksheet pack to utilise within the classroom or home environment.
+See the fact file below for more information on the Thanksgiving Proclamation or alternatively, you can download our 22-page Thanksgiving Proclamation worksheet pack to utilise within the classroom or home environment.

 - The first Thanksgiving Day in America was on December 4, 1619.

-- A group of 38 English settlers arrived at Berkeley and their charter required that the day of their arrival be observed yearly as a day of thanksgiving to God.
+- A group of 38 English settlers arrived in Berkeley and their charter required that the day of their arrival be observed yearly as a day of thanksgiving to God.

 - In New England, the first Thanksgiving Day was celebrated in Plymouth, 1621, by the pilgrims together with 91 Native Americans.